Dubai Desert Tour

 • Arabic coffee and soft drinks

-• Better seating (closer to stage, smaller tables)
+• Better seating (closer to stage, smaller tables of 4–6)

 • Higher quality food and more variety